Close Menu

 Speak with California Employment Attorney Karen J. Sloat Today

 It is often difficult to understand what laws an employer needs to comply with and how to handle potential conflicts.
 An experienced Riverside County and Coachella Valley employment lawyer for employers can provide you with invaluable guidance and experience in this area.
-Contact the Law Office of Karen J. Sloat, APC, today if you need help reviewing and revising your own employment policies to help ensure you do not find yourself in trouble with the law.
+Contact Sloat Law Group, today if you need help reviewing and revising your own employment policies to help ensure you do not find yourself in trouble with the law.

 Source: